JoseRLopezE/good-first-issue/README.md

 `good-first-issue` is still in an early state.
 I wanted to get `good-first-issue node` out the door, but have some other things I'm planning on implementing.
 Here's a list:

 - [x] `good-first-issue node` command
-- [x] Interactive selector when `good-first-issue` is run without a sub command
+- [x] Interactive selector when `good-first-issue` is run without a subcommand
 - [ ] Add additional useful commands
 - [ ] Explore adding a secondary selector that shows paginated results from GitHub, allowing the user to select which Good First Issue to pick rather than returning a random one
 - [ ] Improve `Feeling Lucky` to be better about picking a random issue